Knee Joint Pain is a

 Knee joint pain warning signs of rheumatoid arthritis

 According to the Arthritis Foundation, rheumatoid arthritis symptoms can begin suddenly, but they usually appear gradually.
-Rheumatoid arthritis can appear in any joint, but it most commonly begins in the smaller joints of the fingers, hands, wrist and toes.
+RA can appear in any joint, but it most commonly begins in the smaller joints of the fingers, hands, wrist and toes.

 Joint involvement is usually symmetrical, meaning that if a joint hurts on the left hand, the same joint will hurt on the right hand.
 The pain "feels hot".
 In general, more joint erosion indicates more severe disease activity.

-Other knee joint pain rheumatoid arthritis symptoms include:
+Other knee joint pain symptoms of rheumatoid arthritis include:

 - Fatigue and weakness